 inflammation subsides and lymphatic drainage clears excess fluid.

-How does the Recovery Progress from Week 1 to Month 1 After a Hair Transplant?
+How Does the Recovery Progress from Week 1 to Month 1 After a Hair Transplant?

 From week 1 to the end of month 1, most patients transition from visible scabbing to nearly normal scalp appearance.
-By 10 days after hair transplant, donor and recipient areas usually close, and crusts fall away.
+By 10 days after hair transplant, donor and recipient areas close, and crusts fall away.
 By 2 weeks after hair transplant, most redness fades, but transplanted hairs enter a shedding phase (shock loss), which is normal.
 Around 3 weeks after hair transplant, itching or mild tingling signals follicle revascularization.
 At 21 days after hair transplant, the scalp’s barrier is largely restored, and the risk of infection drops significantly.
 By 1 month post hair transplant, the scalp looks healed, though visible regrowth hasn’t started yet; follicles remain in a resting phase.

 Crucial stage: Weeks 2–3 are critical because this is when follicles anchor, and external trauma or scratching dislodge grafts.
 Healing speed depends on graft handling, surgical technique, and patient health.
 Mild complications like folliculitis or lingering redness occur but are rare with proper aftercare.
 Most patients regain normal scalp appearance by 3–4 weeks, even if new growth won’t emerge until months 3–4.